-According to the 2011 CMVM Report, approximately 73 per cent of the 44 companies analysed adopted this model (page 22). of those listed in the Portuguese Stock Index, for example, Galp Energia (oil and gas sector), Sonae (food industry and distribution sector), Sonae Indústria (industrial sector), Portucel (pulp and paper sector), Cofina (media sector), BPI, Banif (both of the banking sector), Mota Engil (construction sector) and Semapa (pulp and paper, concrete and aggregates sectors), as well as CTT (one of the recently privatised companies, which is engaged in the postal services sector).
-Companies that adopt this model have a board of directors (or a sole director) and a supervisory body (a sole auditor or a supervisory board).
-Secondly, companies may adopt the so-called 'German model', where they will have three corporate bodies: an executive board of directors (or an executive sole director) responsible, in general, for managing and representing the company (though with fewer powers than the board of directors under the Latin model) and a general and supervisory board, the main function of which is to supervise the directors' activity, although it also has powers that would typically be exercised by the shareholders' general meeting, such as deciding on the appointment and dismissal of directors (unless these functions are attributed to the shareholders' general meeting in the articles of association), and may even have to authorise directors to carry out certain acts, if so is established in the company's articles of association.
+11 According to the 2012 CMVM Report, approximately 72 per cent of the 43 companies analysed adopted this model (page 15). of those listed in the Portuguese Stock Index,12 for example, Galp Energia (oil and gas sector), Sonae SGPS (food industry and distribution sectors), Portucel (pulp and paper sector), BPI (banking sector), Mota Engil (construction sector) and Semapa (pulp and paper, concrete and aggregates sectors).
+Espírito Santo Saúde (health sector), which was publicly listed in February 2014, also uses the Latin model.
+Companies that adopt this model have a board of directors (or a sole director)^{13} and a supervisory body (a sole auditor or a supervisory board).
+14 Second, companies may adopt the so-called 'German model', where they will have three corporate bodies: an executive board of directors (or an executive sole director)15 responsible, in general, for managing and representing the company (though with fewer powers than the board of directors under the Latin model) and a general and supervisory board, the main function of which is to supervise the directors' activity, although it also has powers that would typically be exercised by the shareholders' general meeting, such as deciding on the appointment and dismissal of directors (unless these functions are attributed to the shareholders' general meeting in the articles of association), and may even have to authorise directors to carry out certain acts, if so is established in the company's articles of association.
 In addition, in listed companies and those meeting the criteria pointed out in footnote No. 14, the general and supervisory board must include a financial committee with significant powers in the supervision of financial and accounting matters.
 This model is also used by some Portuguese listed companies, for instance, EDP (energy sector), which is included in the PSI-20.
-Thirdly, companies may choose to implement the 'Anglo-Saxon model', in which case they will have a board of directors and a chartered accountant.
+Third, companies may choose to implement the 'Anglo-Saxon model', in which case they will have a board of directors and a chartered accountant.
 Under this model, the board of directors is divided into an executive committee, composed of at least one or two members and responsible for managing the company, and an audit committee composed of at least three members and in charge of, in particular, supervising the activity of the company's management and chartered accountant, and the compliance with the law and with the company's articles of association.
 The audit committee may not exercise executive functions.
-That is, the PSI-20, which comprehends the 20 companies with largest market capitalisation trading on Euronext, Portugal's main stock exchange.
-Sole directors are permitted in companies whose share capital does not exceed €200,000.
+12 That is, the PSI-20, which comprehends the 20 companies with largest market capitalisation trading on Euronext, Portugal's main stock exchange.
+13 Sole directors are permitted in companies whose share capital does not exceed €200,000.